Meet our Board

 Stephen grew up in Tulsa, OK, and attended the University of Oklahoma for undergraduate and law school.
 He is married to Gabrielle, and they have a daughter, Ruby, and a son, Toussaint.
 He has served on the Heifer Foundation Board of Trustees since 2020.

-Teresa holds an M.B.A. from the University of California, Davis and a B.A. in Cultural Anthropology and Sociology from Saint Mary’s College of CA. Outside of the office, Teresa enjoys hiking, rock climbing, travel, and spending time with family and friends.
-Teresa has served on the Heifer Foundation Board of Trustees since 2019.
+Teresa holds an M.B.A. from the University of California, Davis and a B.A. in Cultural Anthropology and Sociology from Saint Mary’s College of CA.

 Elizabeth Weindruch is a Managing Director of Barings Alternative Investments.
 She is responsible for originating and underwriting private equity funds and co-investments in North American and Latin America.
 She has also spent time managing the European private equity portfolio.